Ready to step up your game in 2021? It may be time to get a mentor.

 From offering insight into a new industry to providing crucial feedback mentors offer more than advice and guidance, they can help you hone your skillset and identify key areas that will help you push your business forward.
 Sounds great, right?
+Not so fast.

 But before you start scrolling through your LinkedIn and sending casual emails and texts, take some time to set yourself up for success by making yourself an ideal mentee.
 Here are seven ways to prep before you make the big ask.

 IDENTIFY THE MAIN AREA YOU NEED TO IMPROVE.